syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 📕 Summary
 ==============

 Fantastic!
-You now have a controller application that not only responds to a custom resource being added, changed, or deleted but actually uses details from the custom resource in it's logic.
+You now have a controller application that not only responds to when a custom resource is added, changed, or deleted but actually uses details from the custom resource in its logic.